-If your plan for 2018 is to visit Romania, but you don’t know exactly when the best time to do it is, then perhaps one of the events or festivals we’ll talk about in this article will help you decide.
+If your plan is to visit Romania, but you don’t know exactly when the best time to do it is, then perhaps one of the events or festivals we’ll talk about in this article will help you decide.

 Let’s discover the top-rated festivals and events which will take place in Romania this year.

 This event has been organized for 11 years and it’s now ranked the second jazz contest in Europe and the third in the world.

 The slogan of the competition is “100% jazz and more” and every year it gathers bands from four continents: Europe, Asia, North America, and South America.